eeue56/PyChat.js/README.md

     application.listen(8000)
     tornado.ioloop.IOLoop.instance().start()

-There is a sample chat cl
+There is a sample chat client contained in the client folder.
+The actual server is in server.
+Database and configs contain samples of our setup.
+We are using haproxy to send requests to Tornado and supervisord to keep the server alive.